-AGRI 325 (3 credits) was offered in Cuba every summer from 2012 to 2016; we are excited to offer it in Guatemala in 2017!
+AGRI 325 (3 credits) was offered in Cuba every summer from 2012 to 2016; we are excited to offer it in Guatemala in 2018!

-With a due date for written course work in mid-June 2017
+With a due date for written course work in mid-June 2018

-APPLICATION DEADLINE: extended to January 25, 2017
+APPLICATION DEADLINE: January 26, 2018

 The course is developed and offered in collaboration with Universidad Rafael Landívar.